How to avoid prolonged grief after pet loss

 So, allowing yourself to grieve without getting stuck in the grieving, is not so easy.
-In the following I’ll talk a little about soul loss caused by grief.
+In the following I’ll talk a little about soul loss caused by grief and how shamanic journeying can help you heal from pet loss.

 Soul loss